Chapter 13 Bankruptcy Lawyer

 Find Financial Relief.
 Call the Law Office of Kimberly A. Sheek.

 Chapter 13 is known as reorganization bankruptcy because it requires debtors to repay most of their debt through repayment plans.
 When you file for this type of bankruptcy, you must submit a proposal to the court that includes how you intend to pay back debt, which may include overdue mortgage payments, car loans, and other types of debt.

 Repayment plans are determined by:

-If you are interested in filing for Chapter 13, contact our Charlotte bankruptcy lawyer at the Law Office of Kimberly A. Sheek.
-We can review your situation to determine whether Chapter 13 is right for you or if you qualify for Chapter 7 bankruptcy.
-Our law firm puts clients first and works hard to make sure that you receive effective guidance and care during the process.
+If you are interested in filing for Chapter 13, contact me, a Charlotte bankruptcy lawyer, at the Law Office of Kimberly A. Sheek.
+I can review your situation to determine whether Chapter 13 is right for you or if you qualify for Chapter 7 bankruptcy.
+My law firm puts clients first and works hard to make sure that you receive effective guidance and care during the process.

-Chapter 13 bankruptcy can take anywhere from 3 to 5 years, after which the remaining debt will most likely be discharged once you have completed your payments.
+Chapter 13 bankruptcy can take anywhere from three to five years, after which the remaining debt will most likely be discharged once you have completed your payments.

-For more information about filing for Chapter 13 or another type of debt relief option, contact our law firm.
-We can discuss your debt and advise you on the best possible way to resolve them.
+For more information about filing for Chapter 13 or another type of debt relief option, contact my law firm.
+I can discuss your debts and advise you on the best possible way to resolve them.